Corfield, Queensland: Demographics

+Education

+There are no schools in Corfield.
+The nearest government school is Winton State School in Winton the south-west, which provides primary and secondary schooling (Prep to Year 12).
+However, due to distance, this school is only accessible by students living in the south-west of Corfield.
+The alternatives are distance education and boarding school.

 Facilities

-Corfield has since declined and now has a permanent village population of seven.
 The Corfield Pub is the main community facility in the village.

-The nearest primary and secondary schools are in Winton.

 Events

 The major social event in Corfield is the Corfield Cup horse race run in early August—a pun on the better known Caulfield Cup horse race run in Melbourne.